![]() Acrobat file (195K) | ![]() ClarisWorks 4 file (45K) | ![]() QuickView file (473K) |

 };

-class TDerived: public TBaseA, public TBaseB {In this case, an object of
+class TDerived: public TBaseA, public TBaseB {

 public: